Although free math learning opportunities are present in regular every day life, I’m so happy that we bought a

 Why we love the Montessori Hundred Board

-Initially, I was not planning on buying a physical Hundred Board since my daughter loves to use our free printable Hundred Chart.
+Initially, I was not planning on buying a physical board since my daughter loves to use our free printable Hundred Chart.
 But the wood Hundred Board created by Treasures from Jennifer was a worthwhile investment that we have used very frequently over the past several months!